Migliorino Ubaldini: Fort of the castle hill

-Thomas Fisher's description of the Spur and the Bulwark at Leith
+Thomas Fisher's description of the Spur and the bulwarks at Leith

-The English soldier Thomas Fisher described a bulwark added to the fortification of Leith in a letter to the Duke of Somerset, 12 October 1548.
-Fisher passed on observations made by a released prisoner, the soldier Thomas Carlile, who had garrisoned Byllye Tower in January 1548, but was captured at the siege of Haddington.
-Thomas Carlile saw the new work's location at Kirkgate or the Foot of Leith Walk, and described the new Spur at Edinburgh Castle made by the Engineer who "came out of France."
+The English soldier Thomas Fisher described two bulwarks added to the fortification of Leith in a letter to the Duke of Somerset, 12 October 1548.
+Fisher passed on observations made by an English prisoner, the soldier Thomas Carlile, who had garrisoned Byllye Tower in January 1548, but was captured at the siege of Haddington.
+Thomas Carlile saw the new works at Kirkgate and by the sea, and described the new Spur at Edinburgh Castle made by the Engineer who "came out of France".
 The Spur occupied the place where Christopher Morris had placed a cannon in 1544.
 Thomas Fisher included a sketch of the spur in his letter, "grocely pricked out."
 It is unclear if Fisher attributes the work at Leith to Ubaldini: the fortifications there were completed by his successor Piero Strozzi;"Lastely he (Thomas Carlile) saith, that having had libertie to walke abrode in the towne of Edenbrughe with his taker, and somtymes betwene that and Leghe, he telleth that Leghe is entrenched round aboute, and that, besides a bulwarke made by the haven side towardes the sea on the ground where the Chapell stode, which I suppose your Grace remembreth, there is an other greater bulwerk made on the mayne ground at the gret churche standinge at the upper end of the towne, towardes Edenbrughe.

 And that their engener having at the firste comyng of the Frenche, devised a traves walle, betwene the towne of Edenbrugh and the castell, the same, saith he, is already a good piece builded and rysen brest highe of a man, at the charges [of] the Governor, which wall, with a poynted bulwerk in the myddes, ronneth by the jugement of his eyes to'whart the grene where Sir Christopher Morres planted th'ordenance at your Graces first approche there, in sorte here under grocely pricked out, and at the south end thereof is th'entreet her unto, which distaunce seameth to be like a base court to the castell."